 Tim has co-founded two companies, helped raise five rounds of venture capital, written over a million words on his blog, edited the official specifications of both XML and JSON, worked for Sun Microsystems and Google, and is worried about passwords, Web culture, and tractable concurrency.

-Piers Cawley started programming Perl in the mid nineties, but recently spent a few years working as a Ruby programmer.
+Piers Cawley started programming Perl in the mid nineties, but recently spent a few years working as a Ruby programmer before returning to Perl.

 I am an author, activist and project manager.
 I co-wrote “Universal Design for Web Applications” with Matt May (O’Reilly, 2008) and edited Web Content Accessibility Guidelines 1.0 and 2.0–the basis of most web accessibility policies.
 I have appeared as Wonder Woman in a web comic with the other HTML5 Super Friends and as myself in interviews on Minnesota Public Radio, Puget Sound Public Radio, and at Ignite Seattle.
 In November 2009, I was the Seattle PI’s Geek of the Week.